MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-scom-managed-instance.md

 **Cause**: This error might occur during the provisioning of System Center Operations Manager extension or System Center Operations Manager installation.

-**Resolution**: Check the [general troubleshooting](./troubleshoot-scom-managed-instance.md#general-troubleshooting), try to identify the issue and accordingly resolve it.
+**Resolution**: Check the [general troubleshooting](./troubleshoot-scom-managed-instance.md#general-troubleshooting), try to identify the issue, and resolve it accordingly.

 ### Issue: Conflict